What do cockroach eggs look like and how to get rid of them?

 The first task is to find the eggs of course.
 Methods like spraying, freezing and using a vacuum do actually kill the ootheca but won't do you much good in a full-on infestation situation because as we mentioned earlier, roaches like to hide their eggs well.

-A far more efficient way to get rid of the offspring is to apply an insect growth regulator in the locations in which you have spotted cockroach activity or just to hire an exterminator that can solve the problem once and for all.
+A far more efficient way to get rid of the offspring is to apply an insect growth regulator in the locations in which you have spotted cockroach activity or just to hire a cockroach exterminator that can solve the problem once and for all.

 We hope you found this article helpful in the battle with cockroaches.
 Now that you have gained the required knowledge, put your war paint on and go kill some unwanted guests!